- UCAS course code

 Knowledge and understanding

-Demonstrate a critical understanding of official responses to issues of organised crime and migration
+- demonstrate a critical understanding of (inter/trans-national) state and non-state responses to organised crime;

 Transferable skills and personal qualities